wtbui/BearStudy/README.md

 # Bear Study

-Productivity app written with React meant to simulate various locales at UC Berkeley written.
+Productivity app written with React meant to simulate various locales at UC Berkeley.

 Has timer, to-do list, and ambience functionality.